Last Updated on April 2, 2026

 What is the 1% rule in trading?

-• The 1% rule in trading admonishes that a traders should never risk more than 1% of his trading capital on a single trade.
+• The 1% rule in trading admonishes that a trader should never risk more than 1% of their trading capital on a single trade.

 What is the 3-5-7 rule in trading?